Become a Volunteer

-I agree to serve as a volunteer for a minimum period of 3 hours per week for 100 hours from the date I start my service.
+Volunteers agree to serve as a volunteer for a minimum period of 3 hours per week for 100 hours from the date service is started.

 Volunteers must be able to pass a criminal background check.

 *SMCS requires background checks for all employees and volunteers.
 The purpose of the background check process is to identify any felony or related misdemeanor criminal convictions that an individual may have.
-Applicants will be asked to complete a background information and consent form at the interwiew.
+Applicants will be asked to complete a background check.

 Step 2: CHOOSE AN AREA TO VOLUNTEER IN | back to top

-Volunteers will need to choose a 1st and 2nd choice preference department or program to volunteer in.
-Click on Volunteer Opportunities to view all of the programs we offer.
+Volunteers will need to indicate a first and second choice department preference.
+Click on Volunteer Opportunities to view the type of programs we offer.